Vaelor/python-mattermost-driver/README.rst

 ----

 Breaking changes may happen but I try to avoid them.

 Mostly a bit more documentation to do now.

+If something changes, it is most likely to change because the official mattermost api changed.

 Installation
 ------------